Xeragus/what_do_rappers_say/README.md

 Notice that we actually have a list of song lyrics instead of one single text.

 ## 2. Clean Data
 The techniques used to clean textual data are called "text pre-processing techniques".
-We will use a few of those, but won't go to any advanced data cleaning.
+We will use few of those, but won't go to any advanced data cleaning.
 We will go through the following techniques:
 1. Remove garbage characters (like "/n", "[]" and so on)
 2. Remove punctuation
 3. Remove numerical values